 Is this a return to the previous OJT licensing model discontinued by the VBOG in 2015?

 Will this set back the veterinary technician profession and demean the credentials of veterinary technicians that have been/are being/will be trained in rigorous CVTEA-accredited programs with high educational standards?

 Why doesn’t CVC use currently available college or online options?

 There are no local community college program options available (the closest program is two and a half hours away in Yakima).
-Wenatchee Valley College will be providing several courses and has expressed interest in offering additional veterinary courses.
+Wenatchee Valley College will be providing 200 hours (20 credits) of courses and has expressed interest in offering additional veterinary courses.
 Online programs in our view do not sufficiently provide the critically important, practical hands-on experience that is integral to a registered apprenticeship and our training philosophy.

 We are not alone in our decision to adopt an apprenticeship model.
 Other high-skill healthcare professions in Washington state have similarly recognized the need for apprenticeship and have successfully adopted registered apprenticeship programs, including: